 Scott Johnson received his D.Phil. in Classics from the University of Oxford in 2005.
-He is currently a Postdoctoral Teaching Fellow in Byzantine Greek at Georgetown University and Dumbarton Oaks.
+He is currently Assistant Professor of Classics and Letters at the University of Oklahoma.
 He has been a Junior Fellow in the Harvard Society of Fellows (2004–07), a Fellow in Byzantine Studies at Dumbarton Oaks (2009–10), and a Kluge Fellow at the Library of Congress (2010–11).
-He has just finished a book on Greek and multilingualism in eastern Christianity (Ashgate, 2014), and his book entitled Literary Territories will appear from Oxford University Press in 2015.
+He has just finished a book on Greek and multilingualism in eastern Christianity (Ashgate, 2014), and his book entitled Literary Territories:Cartographical Thinking in Late Antiquity will appear from Oxford University Press in 2016.
 He is the author of The Life and Miracles of Thekla: A Literary Study (Center for Hellenic Studies & Harvard University Press, 2006) as well as of numerous articles, including ones in Dumbarton Oaks Papers 64 (2010) and the Oxford Handbook of Late Antiquity (2012), of which he was editor.
 He also edited the volume Greek Literature in Late Antiquity: Dynamism, Didacticism, Classicism (Ashgate, 2006), and his translation of the fifth-century Miracles of Thekla appeared as part of a volume entitled Miracle Tales from Byzantium (with Alice-Mary Talbot) in the new Dumbarton Oaks Medieval Library (Harvard University Press, 2012).
 He has most recently published a small study with text and translation of Jacob of Sarug's homily on the sinful woman (Gorgias Press, 2013), and an article on “Real and Imagined Geography” in the Cambridge Companion to the Age of Attila, ed.
 Michael Maas (Cambridge University Press, 2014).

 Wendy E. Mayer